usnationalarchives/opengovplan/pages/appendixc.md

       <p>&nbsp;</p>

-      <p><strong>Update:&nbsp; </strong></p>

-      <p>ISOO submitted its Fiscal Year 2014 Annual Report to the President in May 2015, providing current statistics and analysis of the security classification system based on ISOO’s review of Departments’ and Agencies’ programs.
+      <p><strong>Update:&nbsp; </strong>ISOO submitted its Fiscal Year 2014 Annual Report to the President in May 2015, providing current statistics and analysis of the security classification system based on ISOO’s review of Departments’ and Agencies’ programs.
 ISOO supported more than 20 meetings of the ISCAP, preparing 1, 507 documents for review by the panel.
 In support of the PIDB, ISOO provided staff support for 12 meetings, including a public meeting with senior agency officials from the White House and helped establish the PIDB’s Declassification Technology Working Group.
 ISOO assessed the declassification programs of five agencies, monitoring agency progress and making recommendations for improvements.
 ISOO examined the implementation of the classified national security information program at seven agencies.
 Through on-site reviews, ISOO evaluated agency performance in the areas of program organization and management, classification and marking, security education and training, self-inspections, security violation procedures, safeguarding practices and information systems security.
 ISOO supported three meetings of the National Industrial Security Program Policy Advisory Committee (NISPPAC) and published six corresponding Committee Reports, detailing the updates the committee membership made to the National Industrial Security Program Operating Manual.&nbsp; ISOO also supported two meetings of the State, Local, Tribal, and Private Sector Policy Advisory Committee (SLTPS-PAC) and published four corresponding Committee Reports, describing various programmatic updates to the SLTPS Security Program.</p>
       </td>
       <td>
       <p>5.6</p>